State cases surge by record 3,207; Florida death toll up 43

 Palm Beach County has risen by 1,967 cases in one week for a 24.9 percent gain.

-The increase is more pronounced, especially in the Treasure Coast, since Memorial Day with a 66 percent state increase.
+Since Memorial Day, the increase is more pronounced, especially in the Treasure Coast.
+There was a 66 percent state increase.
 In Palm Beach County it was 84 percent compared with Broward at 50 percent and Miami-Dade at 37 percent.
 Okeechobee rose by 223 percent, followed by St. Lucie at 161 percent, Martin at 160 percent and Indian River at 143 percent.

-Deaths rose by 221 in the state over seven days for 7.8 percent and in Palm Beach County it was 43 for 10.6 percent.
-The U.S. figures are 4.0 percent with the world 7.7 percent through Wednesday.
+Deaths climbed by 221 in the state over seven days for 7.8 percent and in Palm Beach County it was 43 for 10.6 percent.
+The U.S. figures are 4.0 percent with the world 7.7 percent.

 On Wednesday, the state death toll rose by 25 compared with 55 Tuesday, 7 Monday and 6 Sunday.
 Traditionally statistics are lower from weekend data.
 Last Thursday, the increase was 47.